 Ginger called Texas her home for many decades and speaks fluent Texan still to this day.
-(Y'all is a word) However, after many visits the call of the Pacific and West Coast vibe was too strong to ignore, and she now hails from the state park otherwise known as Portland, Oregon.
-Screen breaks for Ginger include walking their Chow/Akita mix Zivah as often as possible, drinking fabulous mocha coffee creations and exploring foodie and oceanic hiking adventures with her husband Jeff.
+(Y'all is a word) However, after many visits the call of the Pacific Ocean and West Coast vibe was too strong to ignore, and she now hails from the Central Oregon Coast.
+Screen breaks for Ginger include walking their purebred German Shepherd Anubis, drinking fabulous mocha coffee creations and exploring foodie and oceanic hiking adventures with her husband Jeff.

 Mandy joined the AffiliateWP team in 2018 as a content writer and works to keep our blog updated with new, valuable content.